 There are more than 300 higher education institutions, education approximately 1.2 million students, with more than 100 offering programs in English.
 Public university education is free to citizens of the EU, though most such programs have stringent admissions requirements and are taught primarily in Polish.
-As of 2023, some 46% of Poles aged 25-34 years had attained at least a bachelor's degree or equivalent, higher than the US rate of 39% and the EU average of 43%.
+As of 2024, some 46% of Poles aged 25-34 years had attained at least a bachelor's degree or equivalent, lower than the US rate of 52% but higher than the EU average of 44%.